-Dry weather will likely continue into early next week; see the Weather Xtreme video for maps, graphics, and more details.
+The latest GFS run (06Z) suggests rain returns to the state early next week on Monday; see the Weather Xtreme video for maps, graphics, and more details.

 WEATHER BRAINS: Don’t forget you can listen to our weekly 90 minute netcast anytime on the web, or on iTunes.
 This is the show all about weather featuring many familiar voices, including our meteorologists here at ABC 33/40.
-We will produce this week’s show tonight at 8:30 CT… you can watch it on “James Spann 24/7″ on cable systems around the state, or on the web here.
+We will produce this week’s show tonight at 8:30 CT… you can watch it online here.

 CONNECT: You can find me on all of the major social networks…

 I will be doing a weather program this morning at Clanton Middle School… look for the next Weather Xtreme video here by 4:00 this afternoon.
 Enjoy the day!